Smstools-api/smstools-php-sdk/README.md

-# 📱 Smstools PHP Client
+# 📱 Smstools PHP SDK

 A simple PHP SDK for the [Smstools.com](https://www.smstools.com) API (v1).
 This client provides an easy way to send SMS or Voice messages and manage your account using your `client_id` and `client_secret`.